fhiso/sources-and-citations/gedcomx-bindings.md

-{.example ...}  In the previous example, the *formatted citation* "Christian Settipani, Les ancêtres de Charlemagne, 2nd ed." was encoded as plain text.
-The very same text is used as an example in the [Citation Element RDFa] standard, where it is marked up with RDFa attributes.
-Including it in a `value` property in XML yields the
+{.example ...}  In the previous example, the *formatted citation* "Christian Settipani, Les ancêtres de Charlemagne, 2nd ed." was encoded as plain text, but this standard recommends the use of HTML with RDFa attributes.
+This very same *formatted citation* is used as an example in the [Citation Element RDFa] standard, where it is correct mark up with RDFa attributes is explained.
+Including it in a `value` property in XML yields the following:
-following:

     <gx:citation xml:lang="en">
       <gx:value><![CDATA[[